shoebot/shoebot/doc/source/commands.rst

   - ``XOR`` -- source and destination are shown where there is only one of them
   - ``ADD`` -- source and destination layers are accumulated
   - ``SATURATE`` -- like over, but assuming source and dest are disjoint geometries

+  The `Wikipedia page on blending modes
+  <https://en.wikipedia.org/wiki/Blend_modes>`_ is a deeper reference on how
+  these work, and the `Cairo operators page
+  <https://www.cairographics.org/operators/>`_ is also a good resource.

 .. py:function:: fillrule(rule=WINDING)